GabrieleDellepere/big_numbers/README.md

 Lastly, to compare 2 numbers you can use the compare() function.

 Sorry for the lack of proper documentation but a lot of components may change as this is still wip.

+# install
+ just download bignumbers.c and include it into your code, no additional library is required